 401(k) and Savings Plans (U.S.).
 There are several 401(k) and savings plans in the U.S. that include a Company matching contribution component, including the Company's primary plan, the 401(k) Plan.
 Beginning January 1, 2012, under the 401(k) Plan, the Company matches employee contributions up to a maximum of 3.5% of an employee's compensation, subject to limits imposed by the Tax Code.
-Employees vest in the matching contributions over two years.
-Generally, employees may not withdraw the matching contributions until termination of employment.
-The other 401(k) and savings plans that include a Common Stock matching contribution component match employee contributions up to a maximum of between 3% to 6% of an employee's compensation, subject to limits imposed by the Tax Code, include vesting provisions of between two and three years and have similar withdrawal restrictions as the 401(k) Plan.
+Employees may not withdraw the matching contributions until termination of employment.
+The other 401(k) and savings plans that include a Common Stock matching contribution component match employee's compensation, subject to limits imposed by the Tax Code, include vesting provisions of between two and three years and have similar withdrawal restrictions as the 401(k) Plan.

 The Coca-Cola Export Corporation Employee Share Savings Scheme (UK).
 The company matches employee contributions to a maximum of £1,500 per year.
 The employee is vested in the matching contributions once a month when matching shares of Common Stock are purchased.
 However, the matching shares of Common Stock may not be withdrawn before a five-year holding period without adverse tax consequences.
 Employees' Savings and Share Ownership Plan of Coca-Cola Ltd. (Canada).
 After completing 12 months of employment and a specified minimum hours of service, the company matches 50% of an employee's contributions of 2% to 3.5% of eligible earnings, based on an employee's date of employment.
 The employee is immediately vested in the matching contributions.
 However, the matching contributions may not be withdrawn until termination of employment.